generativefm/docs/docs/introduction.md

 Welcome to the Generative.fm documentation.
 This information is intended to help anyone learn more about Generative.fm and contribute to it.

+For instructions on contributing to Generative.fm, see "[How to contribute](Contributing/how-to-contribute)."

 ## About

 Generative.fm is an open source web platform for generative music.
 The project is primarily developed by [Alex Bainter](https://alexbainter.com).